zipvilization/Zipvilization/chapters/territory-world/index.md

 All of that can already be observed.

-But none of it, by itself, is a world.
+But none of it, by itself, looks like a world.

 Chapter 2 introduces:

 > **Territory & World Coherence**

-This is where observable state acquires canonical spatial meaning.
+This is where observable state acquires spatial meaning and becomes capable of graphical representation as Zipvilization.

 ---

-# From state to world
+# From State to World

 The transition can be expressed simply:

-`BLOCKCHAIN STATE`
+**BLOCKCHAIN STATE + CANONICAL RULES**
 ↓

-`OBSERVATION`
+**SOLUMTOOLS** — Observe, derive and expose
 ↓

-`CANONICAL INTERPRETATION`
+**SOLUMWORLD** — Represent the world
 ↓

-`WORLD STATE`
+**SOLUMVIEW** — Explore it in detail

 The blockchain remains underneath.

-SolumTools continues to expose it.

-But now another layer becomes meaningful:

-> **SolumWorld**

----

-# SolumWorld
+Canonical rules define the relationships.

+SolumTools makes the resulting information observable.

-SolumWorld is the canonical world-state layer of Zipvilization.
+SolumWorld makes the world visible.

-Its responsibility is not to create blockchain state.

-Its responsibility is to determine what valid underlying state means inside the world.

-Conceptually:

-**Blockchain**

-↓

-**SolumTools**

-↓

-**SolumWorld**

-The first establishes state.

-The second makes it legible.

-The third gives it canonical world meaning.
+SolumView lets us look closer.

-> **State first.**
+> **Data first.**
 >
-> **World interpretation second.**
+> **World representation second.**

 ---

-# The foundational relationship
+# The Foundational Relationship

 At the center of Chapter 2 is a simple relationship: